giantswarm/docs/src/content/reference/gsctl/upgrade-cluster.md

 ---
-title: "gsctl Command Reference: upgrade cluster"
+title: "'gsctl upgrade cluster' command reference"
 description: Detailed documentation on how to upgrade a cluster using the 'upgrade cluster' command in gsctl.
 type: page
 weight: 30